ATF misclassified jobs, improperly paid out law enforcement benefits, audit finds | Federal News Network

 Grassley’s documents include a May 2021 memo from ATF’s human resources and professional development division, which referenced the OPM audit and asked employees to indicate their preferences about the next course of action.
 The agency gave employees the choice of staying within their current position, transferring to another position or retiring.

-In staying within the current position or transferring, employees acknowledged they “may retain [their] series, grade and step and that [they] may or may nor remain in the national capital region,” the memo stated.
+In staying within the current position or transferring, employees acknowledged they “may retain [their] series, grade and step and that [they] may or may not remain in the National Capital Region,” the memo stated.

 When asked, ATF didn’t specify how many employees had chosen to pursue their same positions or transfer to new ones.
 The agency said it didn’t have the data available.